nsrivastava999/ReviewUp-webapp/README.md

 # ReviewUp-webapp
-Basic food review webapp made using firebase as backend.
+Basic food review webapp made using firebase as backend for authorization, cloud storage and cloud functions.